 Enhancing our commitment to advancing cancer treatment

-First, we now have a dedicated resource for evaluating novel cancer therapies at the earliest stage in the FDA's regulatory process.
+- A dedicated resource for evaluating novel cancer therapies at the earliest stage in the FDA's regulatory process

-Second, the unit will help to speed these promising therapies from the laboratory to the clinic - where our patients may ultimately benefit.
+- Helping to speed these promising therapies from the laboratory to the clinic - where our patients may ultimately benefit

-Emulating the overall Cancer Center's commitment to bringing clinicians and researchers together in one space, the Phase 1 / Translational Research Center houses a laboratory equipped to provide a wide spectrum of services to assess the biological impact of potential therapies used in the clinic.
+True to the collaborative environment fostered at the University of Michigan and supported by leadership, the Ravitz Foundation Translational Research Center bring clinicians and researchers together in one space, with a laboratory equipped to provide a wide spectrum of services to assess the biological impact of potential therapies used in the clinic.

-The Phase 1 / Translational Research Center offers the added benefit of streamlined regulatory and contractual processes.
+As an added benefit to the collaborative environment at the Ravitz Foundation Translational Research Center, streamlined regulatory and contractual processes occur.
 When an investigator initiates a new study with the center, the protocol review process is handled at the same time as study contract services negotiations.
-This process -- much of which is handled electronically -- can be completed in about two months.
+This process, much of which is handled electronically, can be efficiently completed in about two months.